seungpyo/hw-discord/README.md

 - All `id` fields are UUIDs.
 - All APIs require token ID as Bearer token.
+  > API callers can read or write resources only if they have a valid token for it. (i.e. They can not read or write other users' resources.)
 - All JSON object notations follow TypeScript syntax.
 - All resources listed below are stored in a database.
 - All resources have a unique `id` field.